kuronoraida/odin-homepage/README.md

-# template-web
+# odin-homepage
-A template containing boilerplate files for HTML, CSS and JS.
+A responsive homepage with portfolio elements.